ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/inference.md

 ## Querying JSON

 We can rely on schema inference to query JSON data in place.
-Below we find the top authors for each year, exploiting the fact the dates and arrays are automatically detected.
+Below, we find the top authors for each year, exploiting the fact the dates and arrays are automatically detected.

 ```sql
 SELECT